vapnik-dev/anki-contanki-med/README.md

+# DISCLAIMER

+This is a fork of the original Contanki Addon, not the original.
+The Install code is for the original Addon.

 # Contanki: Controller Support for Anki

 Contanki is an add-on for [Anki](https://apps.ankiweb.net) which allows users to control Anki using a gamepad or other controller device.
 To install, visit [AnkiWeb](https://ankiweb.net/shared/info/1898790263) or use the install code 1898790263.